TeD-Loc: Text Distillation for Weakly Supervised Object Localization: Related Work

 To overcome the inherent CAM limitations in capturing long-range dependencies, transformer-based approaches for WSOL are gaining traction.
 Transformers, known for their self-attention mechanism, enable networks to capture both local and global feature dependencies.
-Vision Transformer (ViT)~\cite{sharir2021image} and DETR~\cite{carion2020end} demonstrate the potential of self-attention in vision, and in WSOL, TS-CAM~\cite{gao2021ts} leverages token-patch fusion with semantic maps to improve spatial coherence.
-By exploiting transformers' long-range capability, these methods significantly broaden the object localization scope and address the core issues of CNN-based localization methods.
+Vision Transformer (ViT)~\cite{sharir2021image} and DETR~\cite{carion2020end} demonstrate the potential of self-attention in vision, and in WSOL , TS-CAM~\cite{gao2021ts} leverages token-patch fusion with semantic maps to improve spatial coherence.
+By exploiting the long-range capability of transformers, these methods significantly broaden the object localization scope and address the core issues of CNN-based localization methods.
+Extending WSOL to video, \cite{BELHARBI2025111358} proposes exploiting color cues across frames to improve localization maps.
+Beyond closed-set settings, \cite{XIE2026111808} introduces open-world WSOL for unseen categories via contrastive representation co-learning.

 \textbf{(b) Contrastive language–image pre-training.} CLIP~\cite{radford2021learning} is a foundational model designed to align visual and language representations, trained on 400 million image-text pairs collected from web data.
 By learning from paired data, CLIP produces a robust model capable of zero-shot adaptation to diverse tasks by computing similarities between images and textual descriptions.
-In WSOL, GenPromp leverages CLIP to identify discriminative regions and employs VQGAN for embedding generation within a denoising process to localize objects; however, its computational complexity hinders real-time applicability.
+In WSOL, GenPrompt~\citep{zhao2023generative} leverages CLIP to identify discriminative regions and employs VQGAN for embedding generation within a denoising process to localize objects; however, its computational complexity hinders real-time applicability.